 The map below shows the areas of the track visible from this grandstand highlighted in pink.

-The main part of the track you’ll be viewing from here is the Turn 10 Hairpin, which often sees a lot of overtaking and has one of the Canada GP DRS Zones directly after it.
+The main part of the track you’ll be viewing from here is the Turn 10 Hairpin, which often sees a lot of overtaking and has one of the Canadian GP overtaking Zones directly after it.

-Once the cars have left the Hairpin you’ll lose them out of sight as they go behind Grandstand 34 which is in the middle of the two sections of track.
+Once the cars have left the Hairpin, if you’re in a higher row you’ll be able to see them exit Turn 10 and head down towards T11.
+Then you’ll lose them out of sight as they go behind Grandstand 34 which is in the middle of the two sections of track.

 Best Seats in Grandstand 21?

-Personally I’d chose to get seats in a section that has higher rows to give a wider vantage point.
-I’d probably try and get seats in the back rows of section 8.
+Personally I’d chose to get seats in a section that has the highest rows to give a wider vantage point.
+I’d probably try and get seats in the top rows of section 6, 7 or 8 – preferably Row R or above.
 That’d give a slightly clearly view of the F1 cars in the braking zone for the hairpin, plus the TV screen would be a little more central.
+And you’d be able to see the track on the exit of Turn 10 as well.

 Is Grandstand 21 a good place to sit at the Montreal Grand Prix?

 There are a number of food and drinks vendors just a short walk away from here, on the steps overlooking the river behind the Lance Stroll stand.
-And for the same money you could actually sit in that stand directly opposite.
-It has a clearer view of the entrance to the Hairpin and is a larger stand so has a better atmosphere.
+For the same money you could actually sit in that stand which is directly opposite and it has a clearer view of the cars approaching the Hairpin.

 Nearest entrance

 The nearest entrance to Grandstand 21 at the Montreal Grand Prix is the Cosmos entrance.
 When you come through the entrance take a left turn and the grandstand is only a couple of paces in front of you.
-Easy.
+It’s one of the best stands for easy entrance / exits from the park.

-See our guide for the Canada GP entrance gates to get more details.
+See my guide to the Canada GP entrance gates to get more details.

-For info on how to get to the circuit for the Formula One weekend, check out our full Canada F1 travel guide.
+For info on how to get to the circuit for the Formula One weekend, check out my full Canada F1 travel guide.

 Other Canadian GP Grandstands